 Deep stack play exists in every form of poker, be it sit and gos, tournaments, or cash games.
 In a cash game, you will have the ability to control just how deep your stacks are and whether or not you would like to play.
-In tournaments, however, there is no option to change tables and buy back in with 100 big blinds.
+In tournaments, however, there is no option to change tables and buy back in with 100 big blinds (unless you’re like Phil Ivey and don’t mind losing over $500,000 a hand).
 For this reason, learning how to adapt to deep stack play is an absolute necessity.

 There are many different things about playing with a big stack vs. playing with a normal sized stack.
 To start, you will have much better implied odds with random suited connectors, small pocket pairs, and other more speculative hands.
 This is truly the most important aspect of deep stack play, the number of different hands that any player could have.
 Along with that comes the need to be able to read other players exceptionally well.
 The ultimate goal is to keep your opponents confused by playing a variety of hands, while being able to maintain solid reads against other players.
 If you can do both of these, you will be miles ahead of the competition.